Project-Moros/project-moros.github.io/README.md

 ---

-Project Moros is an **unblockable** game website that is going to be releasing sometime!
+Project Moros is an **unblockable** game website.
+More

 ---

-## When will it be released?

-The planned release date is `September 1st, 2022`

----

 ## Where will I be able to find it?

-It will be a Google Site that has a unique way of getting around web filters.
+It is a Google Site that has a unique way of getting around web filters.

 ---